 Beavers and Cubs meet at St Swithun’s Church, Cary Road, S2 1JP.
 Sessions are every Monday, term time.
 Meetings start at 6:15pm and finish at 7:30pm.

-Scouts temporarily meet at Temple Park Centre, 197 Harborough Avenue, S2 1QT.
-Sessions are every Friday.
-Meetings start at 7pm and finish at 8:30pm.
-Scouts will move back into St Swithun’s Church later in the year – you will receive details at the time to confirm.
+Scouts meet at Temple Park Centre, 197 Harborough Avenue, S2 1QT.
+Sessions are Thursdays term time.
+Meetings start at 7:15pm and finish at 8:45pm.

 All sections will deliver extra sessions at weekends or school holidays from time to time.
 Occasionally we may hold a longer meeting based on the planned activities.